LLNL/sundials/doc/shared/sundials/Profiling.rst

 .. c:function:: int SUNProfiler_GetElapsedTime(SUNProfiler p, const char* name, double* time)

-   Get the elapsed time for the timer "name".
+   Get the elapsed time for the timer "name" in seconds.

    **Arguments:**
       * ``p`` -- a ``SUNProfiler`` object
       * ``name`` -- the name for the profiling region of interest
-      * ``time`` -- upon return, this will point to the elapsed time for the timer
+      * ``time`` -- upon return, the elapsed time for the timer

    **Returns:**
       * Returns zero if successful, or non-zero if an error occurred